Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Dynamic MDETR

 \subsubsection{Text guided decoding}

 After 2D adaptive sampling, these sampled features $F_s^i$ with their positional embedding $P_s^i$ will be fed into the text guided decoding module to accomplish the task of visual grounding.
 Our text guided decoding module will directly regress the bounding box coordinates of the grounded object.
-We use a transformer encoder-decoder architecture to decode the sampled visual features into the location of grounded object under the guidance of language $F_l^i$.

 As shown in Figure~\ref{fig:fig_5}, for the $i$-th dynamic multimodal decoder layer, the input of the encoder is the sampled visual features $F_s^i \in \mathbb{R}^{P \times C}$ and the positional embedding $P_s^i \in \mathbb{R}^{P \times C}$.
 The encoder aims to extract context information among sampled visual features with self-attention operations to enhance their representation power.
-The decoder input are the contextualized representation and the language queries $F_l^i \in \mathbb{R}^{N_l \times C} $ with their positional embedding $P_l$.
+The decoder inputs are the contextualized representation and the language queries $F_l^i \in \mathbb{R}^{N_l \times C} $ with their positional embedding $P_l$.
 The decoder employs a cross-attention operation to decode the location of grounded object by using language as queries.
 The cross-attention operation can gradually align between two modalities, and progressively distill the corresponding visual information for accurate regression.
 Specifically, the whole pipeline of text guided decoding could be formulated as follows.
 For the encoder, the computation is formulated as:

 where MHA$(\cdot)$ is the multi-head attention in Equation (\ref{eq:mha}), FFN$(\cdot)$ is the feed forward network and LN$(\cdot)$ denotes layer normalization.
 For the decoder, the computation is formulated as: